 Your business card’s goal is to send a clear message to its reader, and your choice in color palette sets the tone.
 In this example, designing your business card with large pixels that work with your chosen color palette can help emphasize the right emotion you wish to convey in your message.

-A vintage design gives you the opportunity to take advantage of nostalgia as part of your marketing strategy.
+A vintage design gives you the opportunity to take advantage of nostalgia as part of your marketing materials strategy.
 The above example combines this design with letterpress to help your business card stand out even more.
 If your work is influenced by classic vintage and you want to let your audience know, this is the best way to go about it.

 Your business logo doesn’t always have to be front and center.
 In this example, the designer added the company’s logo in the upper right-hand corner to bring more personality to the design while still promoting the brand.
 It also made use of the dominant colors as accents for the company details.